web4bio/webgen/README.md

 View our May 2020 interactive presentation at [web4bio.github.io/webgen/presentationPoster/](https://web4bio.github.io/webgen/presentationPoster/)

-Conference call via [Zoom](https://sbubmi.page.link/vip) Wednesdays at 9:15AM EST Other weekly meetings [here](https://www.when2meet.com/?12629008-XMsjv)
+Conference call via [Zoom](https://sbubmi.page.link/vip) W 10:30 -11:25 AM EST
+Other weekly meetings [here](https://www.when2meet.com/?12629008-XMsjv)

 ## Background

-Precision Medicine requires an ever-growing biomedical big data reference.
-This growth is particularly striking for pathologies with a genomic basis, like cancer.
-Accordingly, NIH/NCI has spearheaded the establishment of an interoperable multi-petabyte-sized [Genomic Data Commons](gdc.cancer.gov) ([PMC5683428](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5683428/)) as a data ecosystem that the scientific community, including the citizen-scientist, can populate with analytical applications.
-The goal of this project is to explore this new data-rich landscape by developing nimble Web applications (apps) that help find novel associations between genomic features and cancer phenotypes.
+There is an ever-growing Biomedical BigData reference, which is particularly striking for (1) pathologies with a genomic basis, like Cancer, and (2) observational studies from electronic health records.
+Accordingly, NIH has spearheaded the establishment of interoperable repositories such as the Genomic Data Commons (gdc.cancer.gov) & the National Covid Cohort Collaborative (covid.cd2h.org).
+These  data ecosystems allow the scientific community, including the citizen scientist, to generate complimentary analytical applications.
+The goal of this project is to explore this new data-rich landscape by developing nimble Web Applications (Apps) using these public data..

 ## How to Contribute